kube-rs/website/docs/controllers/object.md

 Controller::new_with(api, watcher::Config::default(), &ar)
 ```

-We have to recursively re-implement every part of [Pod] that we care about, but we automatically drop every field except tthe ones we defined.
+We have to recursively re-implement every part of [Pod] that we care about, but we automatically drop every field except the ones we defined.
 In this case we do not gain version independence (due to re-using pinned type-information), but you could gain this by using api [discovery].

 This is functionally similar way to deriving `CustomResource` on an incomplete struct, but using (possibly) dynamic api parameters.